Chase Sapphire Reserve® vs Sapphire Preferred®

 Travel Protections

-Both cards offer very good protections for paid travel.
+Both cards offer very good protection for paid travel.
 However, the Sapphire Reserve is clearly superior:

 Sapphire Reserve Sapphire Preferred